elotroalex/chiens/_texts/translation.md

 - on your tips of insects and roots
 - large spawning ramp drunk with mongrels and wild boars
 - lanceolate butrops and fires
-- the rout of the scrofulous example of poultices.
+- the rout of the scrofulous example of poultice.

 ---